 I’m Jenna, a local wedding photographer who has had the privilege of capturing over 100 Vermont weddings and elopements.
-You can learn more about me, here!
-I’ve photographed in all kinds of Vermont spaces, including: cozy Vermont inns, historic barns, Airbnb treehouses, private residences, and even on local mountain summits.
-Along the way, and after working with some awesome couples in some of the coolest Vermont wedding locations, I realized that as a wedding vendor I want to ensure your entire wedding experience is as seamless as possible.
-We all know that planning a Vermont wedding (well, any wedding for that matter) can be crazy overwhelming.
+You can learn more about me, here.
+I’ve photographed in all kinds of Vermont spaces, including: cozy Vermont inns, historic barns, treehouses, private residences, and even on local mountain summits.
+Along the way, and after working with the greatest couples in some of the most beautiful Vermont wedding locations, I realized that as a wedding vendor I want to ensure your entire wedding experience is as seamless as possible.
+We all know that planning a Vermont wedding (well, any wedding for that matter) can be overwhelming.

 Disclaimer: There are no affiliate links in this post and I am not being compensated for any of these referrals or ideas.
 The below tips and recommendations are based purely off of my own personal experiences in the Vermont wedding industry.
 This post will be updated periodically.

 If you’ve made it to my page but you’re not engaged yet, that’s okay too!
 I’ve photographed not only Vermont weddings, but engagements and wedding proposals, too.
 Whether it’s the Lake Champlain waterfront, a cool local hike, a back road with breathtaking foliage, or a snowy landscape at a winter resort, Vermont has a million beautiful and unique wedding proposal location options.
 If you are interested in hiring a professional photographer to document your proposal, contact me.
 Or if you’re simply curious about the best place to pop the question, go ahead and read my blog here.